gjellerup1857/abbv/README.md

 ### Building the extension

-Run the following command in the project directory:
+Run one of the following commands in the project directory:

 `npx gulp build -t {chrome|firefox} -m {2|3}`

+`npm run build:release {chrome|firefox}`

+The second is a shorter version of the first, and it will build only a manifest v2 version.

-This will create a build with a name in the form _adblockpluschrome-n.n.n.zip_ or _adblockplusfirefox-n.n.n.xpi_.
+Both will create a build with a name in the form _adblockpluschrome-n.n.n.zip_ or _adblockplusfirefox-n.n.n.xpi_.
 These builds are unsigned.
 They can be submitted as-is to the extension stores, or if unpacked loaded in development mode for testing (same as devenv builds below).